-- What risk factors for exposure to hazards contribute to aging parent falls as individuals age (in fact we are talking here about people over 60)?
-Why don’t people worry environmental health problems and do things early on to prevent falls?
+- What risk factors for exposure to hazards contribute to aging parent falls as individuals age (in fact we are talking here about all people over 60)?
+Why don’t people worry about environmental health problems and do things earlier on to prevent falls?

 - How come after years and years, I’m suddenly told that yearly mammograms are less important?

 - Why are men being cautioned to reconsider using prostate tests for routine cancer screening?

 - Why are older seniors now being told to consider getting fewer screening tests, such as colonoscopies, as they age?

 Like lots of people, I am trying to figure out why these changes come along or why some accepted practice in health care or preventive behavior is suddenly not a given anymore.
 That’s how I’ve come to write about epidemiology.

 A year of so ago, when I tried to figure out the difference between causation and association — and to understand the issues in plain English — I was actually learning about epidemiology.
 Months later, when I tried to understand how, in a research setting, an analysis differs from a meta-analysis, that too was epidemiology.
 Just a few days ago I started to explore another issue, the investigation of a water wall in a Wisconsin hospital recently connected to an outbreak of Legionnaires Disease (post coming soon), and I realized that it was also about epidemiology.